Microdon mutabilis

-Microdon mutabilis, is a species of hoverfly.
-It is found in many parts of Britain and Europe.
+Microdon mutabilis (Diptera: Syrphidae), is a species of hoverfly.
+It is found in many parts of Britain and Europe, though it is quite rare and even listed as endangered in some countries.
 The distinctive almost slug-like larvae live in ants' nests.
 They are hemispherical in shape, heavily armoured and believed to prey on the eggs and larvae of a number of ant species, including Formica lemani, Formica fusca, Lasius niger and Myrmica ruginodis.
-It was described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
+It was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Description

-Wing length 6–9 mm.
-Pterostigma 2-2.5 times as long as the length of the wing margin between ends of wing veins R1 and R2+3.
-Scutellum red or dark red.
-The male genitalia are figured by Doczkal and Schmid (1999).
-Note M. mutabilis is only reliably distinguished from M. myrmicae by features of the puparium.